 Because the stairs are clearly visible from the foyer and family room, we had to do something, but without breaking the bank.
 So I got busy (understatement).

-Stair Painting Plan
+Painting Stairs: The Plan

 - Remove carpet (yellow pine underneath)

 - Paint treads espresso and rails to match (I went with “Stealth Jet” from Behr)

 - Paint risers and spindles white to match trim in the house

 Note: I should mention, the gray carpet was also in the upstairs hall…we added hardwood to the upstairs hall and the stair landing.

 I’m thrilled with the results, and it has truly changed the heart of the home.

 If you’re considering doing this in true DIY fashion, hopefully these before and after shots will inspire you.
 And after the pictures, I’ve included some FAQs and practical tips to help you along.

 So first, the before and after shots, then on to the pictorial evolution of this labor of love!